PEP (Post-Exposure Prophylaxis)

 PrEP or pre-exposure prophylaxis is a medication that HIV negative people can take as a method of preventing HIV infection.
 Recent research has shown that if taken 7 days a week PrEP is very, very highly effective at reducing HIV risk.

-PrEP is another layer of defence in preventing HIV transmission, it is particularly effective when used by people, who regularly engage in unprotected anal sex or chemsex.
-PrEP will not prevent other STIs and should be utilised alongside condoms to prevent STIs fully.
+PrEP is another layer of defence in preventing HIV transmission.
+PrEP will not prevent other STIs and should be utilised alongside condoms.

-NHS England has now made PrEP available for free to those at risk of HIV transmission, this includes cis or trans men who have sex with men and trans women.
-To access this service you will need to speak with a GUM sexual health clinic who will be able to arrange the medication.
+NHS England has now made PrEP available for free.
+To access this service you will need to speak with a GUM sexual health clinic who will be able to arrange a prescription for the medication and complete the initial tests.

 For further information on getting PrEP via private prescription, buying PrEP online, PrEP Access Fund, and information about the medication itself visit these sites: